production23/Challenge_22/README.md

 # Home Sales Data Analysis

 This notebook, `Home_Sales.ipynb`, demonstrates how to process, analyze, and manipulate home sales data using Apache Spark in Google Colab.

-## Prerequisites

-Before running the notebook, ensure you have the following:
-- A Google Colab environment.
-- Access to the internet.
+It covers data loading, caching, partitioning, and creating temporary views with Parquet formatted data.

 ## Steps